Demographics of the Philippines: Population history

-The first census in the Philippines was in 1591, based on tributes collected.
-The tributes counted the total founding population of the Spanish-Philippines as 667,612 people.
+The first census in the Philippines was in 1591, based on books collected.
+The books counted the total founding population of the Spanish-Philippines as 667,612 people.
 20,000 were Chinese migrant traders, at different times: around 15,600 individuals were Latino soldier-colonists who were cumulatively sent from Peru and Mexico and they were shipped to the Philippines annually, 3,000 were Japanese residents, and 600 were pure Spaniards from Europe.
-There was a large but unknown number of South Asian Filipinos, as the majority of the slaves imported into the archipelago were from Bengal and Southern India, adding Dravidian speaking South Indians and Indo-European speaking Bengalis into the ethnic mix.
+There was a large but unknown number of South Asian Filipinos, as the majority of the slaves imported into the archipelago were from Bengal and India, adding Dravidian and Indo-Aryan speaking South Indians and Indo-European speaking Bengalis into the ethnic mix.

-The rest were Malays and Negritos.
+The rest were Austronesians and Negritos.
 With 667,612 people, during this era, the Philippines was among the most sparsely populated lands in Asia.
-In contrast, Japan during that era (the 1500s) had a population of 8 Million or Mexico had a population of 4 million, which was huge compared to the Philippine's 600,000.
+In contrast, Japan during that era (the 1500s) had a population of 8 million and Mexico had a population of 4 million, which was huge compared to the Philippine's 600,000.
 In 1600, the method of population counting was revamped by the Spanish officials, who then based the counting of the population through church records.

+Stephanie J. Mawson, by rummaging through records in the archives of Mexico discovered that the Spaniards were not the only immigrant group to the Philippines; Peru and Mexico too sent soldiers to the islands, and in fact outnumbered the Spaniards who immigrated to the Philippines.

 In 1798, the population of Luzon or Luconia was estimated to be around 600,000 with the other islands, unknown.
 200,000 of the 600,000 population were of mixed-raced descent of either Spanish, Chinese or Latin-American admixture.
 5,000 enlisted soldiers on that year, were of South American descent, while 2,500 were pure Spanish officers.
 There were 20,000 new Chinese immigrants.
-The book, "Intercolonial Intimacies Relinking Latin/o America to the Philippines, 1898–1964 By Paula C. Park" citing "Forzados y reclutas: los criollos novohispanos en Asia (1756-1808)" gave a higher number of later Mexican soldier-immigrants to the Philippines, pegging the number at 35,000 immigrants in the 1700s.
+The book, "Intercolonial Intimacies Relinking Latin/o America to the Philippines, 1898–1964 By Paula C. Park" citing "Forzados y reclutas: los criollos novohispanos en Asia (1756–1808)" gave a higher number of later Mexican soldier-immigrants to the Philippines, pegging the number at 35,000 immigrants in the 1700s in a population of only 1.5 million, thus forming 2.33% of the population.

 In 1799, Friar Manuel Buzeta estimated the population of all the Philippine islands as 1,502,574.
 Despite the number of Mixed Spanish-Filipino descent being the lowest, they may be more common than expected as many Spaniards often had Filipino concubines and mistresses and they frequently produced children out of wedlock.

-The first official census was in 1878, when the population as of midnight on December 31, 1877, was counted.
-This was followed by the 1887 census, with the 1898 census not completed.
-The 1887 census yielded a count of 5,984,727 excluding non-Christians.
+In the late 1700s to early 1800s, Joaquín Martínez de Zúñiga, an Agustinian Friar from Spain, in his Two Volume Book: "Estadismo de las islas Filipinas" compiled a census of the Spanish-Philippines based on the tribute counts (Which represented an average family of seven to ten children and two parents, per tribute) and came upon the following statistics: